Why Cancer Care is Important To Us

 Where you have a recurrence of cancer, we will ask your specialist for specific information about the intent of treatment to determine whether your claim remains eligible for benefit.
 Where the intent of treatment is to provide relief of symptoms, rather than attempting to affect the growth of cancer, benefit will cease.
 We will always talk to you and your specialist if this situation arises to ensure a smooth transition from private to NHS healthcare and that you do not experience a break in treatment.

-Please check your individual policy
+Please check the policy documents

 for the exact coverage.